Last updated: June 3, 2021

-While Sydney has a lot to offer to both tourists and residents, it doesn’t hurt to sometimes escape the city and have a relaxing weekend getaway.
+While Sydney has a lot to offer to both tourists and residents, it doesn’t hurt to sometimes escape the city and have a relaxing weekend away.

 Luckily, Sydney and New South Wales have lots of options for awesome weekend getaway destinations, and some of them don’t even require a lot of driving.

-To help you find inspiration for your next long weekend, we’ve selected 15 Sydney weekend getaways that we’re sure you will enjoy.
+To help you find inspiration for your next long weekend, we’ve selected 16 Sydney weekend escapes that we’re sure you’re going to enjoy.

 |1||Byron Bay||Northern Rivers|